omm/harbour-commander/README.md

-# Welcome to harbour commander
+# Welcome to Harbour Commander

 Harbour Commander is an file manager for cross-platform.
 The Harbour Commander was completely written in [Harbour 3.4](https://github.com/vszakats/harbour-core) language, and is thus very fast.